 🛒 Key Ingredients

 - Beef - I use stew beef chunks, aka "chuck meat" cut from the shoulder.
 It's usually a little tougher and has a medium fat content, making it flavorful and ideal for slow cooking to tenderize it.
+Browning it first helps to develop flavor.

 - Beef broth - the base of the stew, is much more flavorful than water and helps the beef to retain flavor as it cooks.